Beyonce’s face goes viral after historic Grammys win

 Beyoncé’s reaction to winning Best Country Album at the Grammys has gone viral.

-The annual awards show took place in Los Angeles on Sunday night (2 February), with the 67th edition running for a staggering eight hours.
+The annual awards show took place in Los Angeles on Sunday night (2 February).
 Catch up on all the highlights here.

 The pop star, who led the nominations this year with 11 nods, took home the award for Best Country Album for her record Cowboy Carter.